pcosmos.ca

 as_array(sequence)

-This function takes one argument, which can be a chained list or a reference to a statement list.
+This function takes one argument, which can be a chained list or a pointer to a statement list.
 The returned value is an array of the same length of the given sequence.
 If the sequence is a chained list, then the content of each item will be the same.
 If the sequence is a statement list, then the items of the output will only be defined for corresponding string or number nodes.

 > a = scan()